Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     a bug report, you will likely be asked for this information if you do not provide it.

+  * `--env`:
+    Show a summary of the Homebrew build environment.

   * `--prefix`:
     Display Homebrew's install path. *Default:* `/usr/local`